bryteidea/project-horizon/docs/MAJOR_FEATURES.md

 ## 🛠 Development Guidelines

 1. **Ticket Integration**:
-   - Every feature must have a corresponding ticket (e.g., MP-XXX).
+   - Every feature must have a corresponding ticket (e.g., PH-XXX).
    - Link the ticket number in parentheses next to each feature.
    - Update this document when major tickets are created.